 When you buy a house, you look at the roof, the HVAC system, and the foundation.
-You may not be looking at the roof drainage system for your home.
+You may not be looking at the types of roof water drain systems for your home.
 However, how your house roof water drainage is just as important as the roof itself.
-If a roof doesn’t drain properly in rain or snow, it can lead to erosion and foundation damage, as well as roof leaks.
+If a roof doesn’t drain rain or snow properly, it can lead to erosion and foundation damage, as well as roof leaks.
 If you’re worried about your roof drainage system, there are several options you can try.
 Here is more information about residential and commercial roof drainage systems and which drain system might be best for you.

 What Are Roof Water Drainage Systems?